 As a kidney patient you are at an increased risk of becoming unwell if you are infected with coronavirus.
-Therefore it is important that you follow NHS national advice around thorough and frequent hand washing and hygiene.
+Therefore it is important that you follow NHS national advice around social distancing, wearing face coverings and hand washing.

 Please see below for information and advice regarding outpatient appointments.

 We are taking steps to minimise the need to attend clinical appointments in person, replacing this with telephone consultations.
 Some patients will need blood tests and we will contact you about how to get these done.
 If you have a temperature, cough or difficulty breathing, please call the clinic before attending.

 If you have concerns about the above advice, please talk to your dialysis or transplant team or phone us using the phone numbers on the right of this page.

 You may also find it helpful to read our leaflet 'Your outpatient appointment during the coronavirus (COVID-19) pandemic' (PDF 412Kb).

 Please try to have your blood test done in the week before your virtual clinic appointment.
 Blood test services for Guy's and St Thomas' kidney patients will be provided at: